-According to Dr. Lillian Glass, a body language expert, the way we carry ourselves in public can significantly influence what first impression we leave on others.
+According to Dr. Lillian Glass, a body language expert, the way we carry ourselves in public can significantly influence the first impression we leave on others.
 She says “Introverts and extroverts need to be mindful of their body language to make a good impression.
-You have to convey that you’re confident, that you’re an open person and that you’re the type of person that someone wants to work with or do business with.”
+You have to convey that you’re confident, that you’re an open person, and that you’re the type of person that someone wants to work with or do business with.”

-Body language and posture is the basis for building a powerful image.
+Body language and posture are the basis for building a powerful image.
 It makes us appear graceful and confident instantly.
 Posture is the reason why celebrities and business leaders captivate and allure us.
 Body language expert India Ford explains “Our body language has the power to amplify our presence in any situation.
 The way you walk, stand, sit and make eye contact can super-boost your image when walking into a room full of people.”

 According to author and founder of The Art of Manliness Brett McKay and his wife author and editor Kate McKay, we need to need to focus on 3 distinct aspects of nonverbal communication:

-When we appear “open” to others, instead of looking “closed”, we seem more welcoming, approachable, warm and safe.
+When we appear “open” to others, instead of looking “closed”, we seem more welcoming, approachable, warm, and safe.
 Openness enables us to build a stronger connection with someone.
 By wisely using our body parts, we can communicate openness in a nonverbal manner to people we meet for the first time.